jonnyhall/meljab/car_dealership/car_dealershipWebAPI/README.txt

 However, since beginning and progressing through the different stages of development using React.js, I have come to appreciate its simplicity and speed.

-After working on this project, my confidence in using React.js has increased dramatically and even if I am not selected as a candidate to work for iTrellis, I will continue learning more about React.js.

 This is a cross-platform project template built on top of the Facebook's React.js library and powered by Node.js-based development tools and utilities (it requires